michaelbtye/tmlblock-salesforce/README.md

 # TML Blocks - Salesforce

+SpotApps are ThoughtSpot’s out-of-the-box solution templates built for specific use cases and data sources.
+They are built on ThoughtSpot Modeling Language (TML) Blocks, which are pre-built pieces of code that are easy to download and implement directly from the product.

+The Salesforce Pipeline Analysis SpotApp mimics the Salesforce data model.
+When you deploy it, ThoughtSpot creates several Worksheets, Answers, and Liveboards, based on your Salesforce data in your cloud data warehouse.

-This document is intended to serve as a guide for a technical resource to implement the ThoughtSpot Starter Kit for Salesforce on any ThoughtSpot instance.
-The data set must be stored in a Snowflake data warehouse and accessed via Embrace from the ThoughtSpot instance.
-Because every customer’s Salesforce data will likely be somewhat different, the Starter Kit must be adjusted to match their data/definitions and desired customer use cases.
+Because every customer’s Salesforce data will likely be somewhat different, the Starter Kit must be adjusted to match their data/definitions and desired customer use cases

+# Artifacts
+- **Salesforce Pipeline Analysis TML Blocks.zip**: TML template files for the SpotApp.
+- **Salesforce Pipeline Analysis_schema.csv**:The following table describes the schema for the Redshift Performance and Consumption SpotApp.

 ## Implementation Steps